borkdude/re-find/README.md

 $ clj -Aspeculative --args 'nil' --ret 'nil' -e --safe Assert failed: exact-ret-match? is true or ret is fn? but safe? is set to true
 ```

+## Name

+Often you know there's a function for it, but you forgot the name. `re-find` can
+help you re-find it.
+The name for this library was inspired by the awesome
+`re-find` function in Clojure.

 ## Credits